go-yasi/Dynamic-Coding-Quiz/README.md

 ## Process
 1. Identify what I need on the page and add to HTML: container for the quiz, start button, view high scores link, timer.
+2. I want the timer to start when I click on the "Start the Quiz" button.

 ## Usage